oroinc/documentation/backend/websockets/recipes/content-outdating-notifications.rst

 The content manager is subscribed to the **oro/data/update** WebSockets topic.
 The server sends a notification to this topic whenever any content on the server side has been changed.

 The content change message that the content manager receives includes only the tag (identifier) of the changed content.
 The content manager has the list of tacking tags.
 If the tag is in that list, the content manager launches specific actions that are planned to be run when the content with this tag is changed.
-If this tag is not tracked, the contentv manager can ignore this WebSocket message.
+If this tag is not tracked, the content manager can ignore this WebSocket message.

 For the content manager to keep track of the actuality of the content item, it must be explicitly requested by sending **unique content tag** and optional **callback** to the **tagContent** method.

 .. code-block:: javascript

     import loadModules from 'oroui/js/app/services/load-modules';

     loadModules('orosync/js/content-manager')
         .then(contentManager => contentManager.tagContent([someContentTag], callback);

 How to Get the Unique Content Tag
 ---------------------------------